 You searched for: “sextant

-A navigational instrument for determining latitude by measuring the angle between some heavenly body and the horizon.
+A navigational instrument for determining latitude: A sextant can measure the angle between a heavenly body and the horizon.

 This entry is located in the following unit: Astronomy and related astronomical terms (page 23)